shangzhouye/academic-kickstart/content/featured-projects/disinfection_robot/index.md

 _Skills - ROS, C++, Detectron2, Instance Segmentation, Image-LiDAR Fusion, SLAM_

-## Demo

-{{< youtube Hjzabal8oYw >}}

-![](./figures/demo.gif)

 ## Overview

 As COVID-19 spreads across the world, disinfecting surfaces on a regular basis is important for reducing the spread of the infectious disease.
 An autonomous robot can operate such no-touch disinfection with less operating cost, and minimize the risk for people.

-In this project, I built a full-stack disinfection robot with perception, localization, mapping, and navigation capability.
+This project built a full-stack disinfection robot with perception, localization, mapping, and navigation capability.
 The robot is able to classify and localize tables/desks/chairs, as well as to detect and track people in an indoor environment.
 After a table/desk/chair being used by a human, the robot will approach the table/desk/chair to do the disinfection.

+{{< youtube Hjzabal8oYw >}}

+![](./figures/demo.gif)

-### Hardware
+## Hardware

 - Jackal robot from Clearpath
 - RGB-D camera from Intel Realsense (only the RGB camera is used in the final version)